Skip to main content

 A 4–240-GHz InP Variable-Gain Amplifier Using an Analog-Controlled Input Attenuation Network

-This paper presents a broadband variable-gain amplifier (VGA) using a new analog-controlled input attenuation network for distributed amplifier (DA).
-The input attenuation network implements diode-connected HBTs along the DA’s input line to adjust attenuation rate, thus, signal amplitudes at inputs/outputs of gain stages.
-By adjusting the diodes’ bias conditions, the individual stages’ contributions to the DA’s total gain are controlled for gain variation across a wide bandwidth.
-The 4-240-GHz VGA provides an average gain of 11 dB from 4 to 230 GHz and 7.8 dB at 240 GHz with gain control range from 8.9 to 4.7 dB.
+This paper presents the design of a broadband variable-gain amplifier (VGA) using a new analog-controlled input attenuation network for a distributed amplifier (DA).
+The input attenuation network implements diode-connected HBTs along the DA’s input transmission line to continuously adjust its attenuation rate, thus, signal amplitudes at inputs and outputs of DA’s gain stages.
+By adjusting the diodes’ bias conditions, the individual stages’ contributions to the DA’s total gain are controlled, determining the number of effective stages for continuous gain variation across a wide bandwidth.
+A 4–240-GHz indium phosphide VGA is designed and characterized to validate the concept.
+The fabricated VGA provides an average gain of 11 dB from 4 to 230 GHz and 7.8 dB at 240 GHz.
+The continuous gain control range is measured from 8.9 to 4.7 dB across frequencies from 70 to 170 GHz.
 The input and output return losses are below -10 dB up to 200 GHz.
-The VGA generates an average power of 16 dBm and 1-dB compression point of 12 dBm.
+The VGA generates an average power of 16 dBm and 1-dB compression point of 12 dBm up to 170 GHz.
 The output power is > 14 dBm up to 200 GHz and > 10 dBm up to 230 GHz.
+The chip occupies an area of 1.3 × 0.8 mm² and consumes 54 mA bias current from a 6.6-V supply.